About Work Experience Contact

 Primary/secondary hierarchy

 Primary actions use filled buttons.
-Destructive actions subdued.
+Destructive actions deliberately subdued.

 📐